SteveLauC/Notes/database/SQLite/SQLite_Databases_System_Design_and_Implementation/Ch4_Transaction_Management.md

 > This chapter is mainly about:
 >
 > * How SQLite implements ACID properities
+>
+>   * A (Atomicity): each statement in a transaction (to read, write, update or
+>     delete data) is treated as a single unit.
+Either the entire statement is
+>     executed, or none of it is executed.
+This property prevents data loss and
+>     corruption from occurring if, for example, if your streaming data source
+>     fails mid-stream.
+>
+>   * C (Consistency): ensures that transactions only make changes to tables in
+>     predefined, predictable ways.
+Transactional consistency ensures that corruption
+>     or errors in your data do not create unintended consequences for the
+>     integrity of your table.
+>
+>     > QUES: I don't think I really understand what does this C mean
+>
+>   * I (Isolation): when multiple users are reading and writing from the same
+>     table all at once, isolation of their transactions ensures that the concurrent
+>     transactions don't interfere with or affect one another.
+Each request can occur
+>     as though they were occurring one by one, even though they're actually occurring
+>     simultaneously.
+>
+>   * D (Durability): ensures that changes to your data made by successfully executed
+>     transactions will be saved, even in the event of system failure.
+>
 > * The SQLite way of managing various locks and their mappings to native file
 >   locks and lock transactions
+>
 > * How SQLite avoids deadlocks
 > * How SQLite implements journal protocols
 >
->   > BTW, what are journaling protocols
+>   > QUES: what are journaling protocols, it does not seem to be a general
+>   > database term
 >
-> * How SQLite managers savepoints in user transactions
+> * How SQLite manages savepoints in user transactions
 >
->   > A SAVEPOINT is a point in a transaction in which you can roll the transaction
+>   > A `SAVEPOINT` is a point in a transaction in which you can roll the transaction
 >   > back to a certain point **without rolling back the entire transaction**.

+> Questions I have:
+>
+> 1. Relationship between transactions and the underlying lock states
+>
+>    "4.2.2 Lock acquisition protocol" talks about this.
+>
+> 2. The root cause of a transaction conflict is the conflict of the underlying
+>    lock, right?

 > * 4.1 Transaction Types
 >   * 4.1.1 System transaction (*autocommit* mode)